-- The Mix Community Space: The Mix offers upcycling workshops and activities, resource swaps, skill shares, and hosts hot desking and local group meetings.
-Its aim is to provide practical ways to live more sustainably, and to bring our local community together, so we are more resilient in the face of economic and environmental challenges.
++ The Mix Community Space: The Mix offers upcycling workshops and activities, resource swaps, skill shares, and has a community fridge and refill station.
+The space can also be hired for meetings and small group events.
+Its aim is to provide practical ways to live more sustainably, and to bring our local community together.

-- Pewit woodland which we manage on behalf of the Woodland Trust and according to their principles – only using native species, retaining public access, managing without artificial herbicides and pesticides and keeping the name Pewit (a once-common farmland bird).
-Cubs and scouts groups meet up there, we have a logs for labour scheme and local schools use it for Forest Schools sessions.
++ Pewit woodland which we manage on behalf of the Woodland Trust and according to their principles – only using native species, retaining public access, managing without artificial herbicides and pesticides.
+Cubs and scouts groups meet up there, and local schools use it for Forest Schools sessions.